Edward Bleier

-Edward Bleier (born October 16, 1929) is an American former television executive.
-He served as president of Warner Bros., and played a role in the development of cable television and pay TV.
+Edward Bleier (October 16, 1929 – October 17, 2023) was an American television executive.
+As a president at Warner Bros.
+Television in the 1980s and 1990s, he played a role in the development of cable television and pay TV.
 He served on the board of directors of RealNetworks and Blockbuster LLC and as chairman of the board of CKX, Inc., owner of the American Idol and Elvis Presley franchises.

 Early career

-Born in New York City, Bleier's career started in high school on WNEW radio's high school hour and writing for the Long Island Press.
-He worked as an ABC News copy boy during summers while attending Syracuse University.
+Born in New York City on October 16, 1929, Bleier's career started in high school on WNEW radio's high school hour and working as a stringer for the Long Island Press and The New York Times.
+He was an ABC News copy boy during summers while attending Syracuse University.
 He also wrote for the Syracuse Herald Journal and several Syracuse radio stations.
-He managed promotion for the DuMont Television Network and New York's Channel 5.
+He was a friend of William Safire, and dropped out of college with him in 1949.
+Bleier began his television career by managing promotion for the DuMont Television Network and New York's Channel 5.
+He returned to school as an adult to receive his degree in 1994.

 American Broadcasting Company

 In the early 1950s, he worked in advertising for ABC's New York Channel 7 and was promoted to ABC's Television Network.
 In the 1960s, Bleier was a senior executive of the American Broadcasting Company, working in daytime and children's programming and sales, general sales management, and marketing, public relations and strategic planning.

 His 1967 research and strategic planning for ABC correctly presaged the growth of cable TV.
-Some other milestones at ABC included the first integration of African-American characters in daytime dramas, helping make women's and children's programming profitable, and managing advertiser support for ABC Sports and ABC News.
+Some other milestones during his time at ABC included the first integration of African-American characters in daytime dramas, helping make women's and children's programming profitable, and managing advertiser support for ABC Sports and ABC News.

+Bleier left the network in 1968.